howtographql/howtographql/content/frontend/angular-apollo/7-filtering-searching-the-list-of-links.md

 This query looks similar to the `allLinks` query that's used in `LinkListComponent`.
 However, this time it takes in an argument called `searchText` and specifies a `filter` object that will be used to specify conditions on the links that you want to retrieve.

-In this case, you're specifying two filters that account for the following two conditions: A link is only returned if either its `url` contains the provided `searchText` _or_ its `description` contains the provided `searchText`.
+In this case, you're specifying two filters that account for the following two conditions: A link is only returned if either its `URL` contains the provided `searchText` _or_ its `description` contains the provided `searchText`.
 Both conditions can be combined using the `OR` operator.

 The implementation is almost trivial.
 You're executing the `ALL_LINKS_SEARCH_QUERY` each time `searchText` changes, and binding the results to `allLinks`  so that they can be rendered.